johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 There are three different tools and techniques to gather information, keep it up to date and help you tell a story to the right people in the right way:

-- **Archi - ArchiMate modelling language** for data that changes rarely centered around the business
+- **Archi - ArchiMate modelling language** for data that changes rarely, centered around the business
 - **Mermaid** for data that belongs in the teams and is owned by them
 - **Structurizr - C4 Model** for data that is owned by the technical persons in teams